fenio/dumb-provisioner/README.md

 ### Wait what?

-Configuration included in this repo will not only install these nodes but also tools from Dell that allows to change BIOS/UEFI settings from Linux system.
+Configuration included in this repo will not only install these nodes but also tools from Dell that allows to change UEFI boot settings from Linux system.
-So yeah after you invoke ./reinstall.sh on node it will reboot and try to boot from network automatically.
+So yeah after you invoke ./reinstall.sh on node it will reconfigure UEFI and try to boot from network automatically.